How I Knew I Had Stomach Cancer?

 Geography and ethnicity | Certain regions and populations |

-Stomach cancer risk factors encompass a family history of the disease, specific genetic factors, Helicobacter pylori bacterial infection, smoking, excessive alcohol consumption, and a diet rich in smoked, pickled, or salty foods.
-While these factors heighten the risk, having them doesn’t necessarily mean you will definitely develop stomach cancer.
+Risk factors for this condition include a family history of the disease, certain genetic traits, Helicobacter pylori bacterial infection, smoking, excessive alcohol consumption, and a diet high in smoked, pickled, or salty foods.
+While these elements increase the likelihood, their presence does not guarantee development of the illness.

-Can I lower my risk of stomach cancer through diet and lifestyle changes?
+Can I reduce my risk through diet and lifestyle changes?

 Survival Rates by Stage: